leafo/lapis/docs/models.md

 (class UserPosts extends Model)\singular_name! --> "user_post"
 ```

-The singular name is used internally by lapis when calculating what the name of
+The singular name is used internally by Lapis when calculating what the name of
 the field is when loading rows with `include_in`.
 It's also used when
 determining the foreign key column name with a `has_one` or `has_many`
 relation.